websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/troubleshooting-upgrades.md

 The last `UpgradeException` message indicates that the upgrade can't rename a foreign key constraint to the `user_` table.

-Liferay tables don't use foreign keys.
-You shouldn't reference Liferay tables with foreign keys.
-If your custom tables have such foreign keys, replace them with [Model Listeners](https://help.liferay.com/hc/en-us/articles/360029122631-Model-Listeners) that update your custom tables based on Liferay model changes.
-For example, if your custom table currently has a foreign key to the `user_` table, create a Model Listener that updates your custom table when `User` instances are added or deleted.
+If you have custom tables that use foreign keys associated with Liferay tables, replace the foreign keys with [Model Listeners](https://help.liferay.com/hc/en-us/articles/360029122631-Model-Listeners) that update your custom tables based on Liferay model changes.
+For example, if your custom table currently has a foreign key referencing the `user_` table, create a Model Listener that updates your custom table when `User` instances are added or deleted.

 Here's how to do the replacement: